-How do I review actions that occurred to my AWS account, such as console logins or terminating an instance?
+How do I review actions that occurred in my AWS account, such as console logins or terminating an instance?

-You can use AWS CloudTrail data to view and track API calls made to your account using:
+You can use AWS CloudTrail data to view and track API calls made to your account using the following:

 - Event history in the CloudTrail console.

 - Amazon Simple Storage Service (Amazon S3) archived log files.